Mange/rtl8192eu-linux-driver/README.md

 # rtl8192eu linux drivers

+**NOTE:** The `master` branch is based on Realtek's driver versioned 4.3.1.1.
+The branch `realtek-4.4.x` is based on 4.4.1 originally.

 The official drivers for D-Link DWA-131 Rev E, with patches to keep it working on newer kernels.
 Also works on Rosewill RNX-N180UBE v2 N300 Wireless Adapter.